-I generally only had to Mod Podg the sides of the fabric since I tried to make sure and use the manufactured hem on the bottom of our shades.
+I generally only had to Mod Podge the sides of the fabric since I tried to make sure and use the manufactured hem on the bottom of our shades.

 And don’t freak out because it will dry clear in about 15-25 minutes, as you can see in the photo below:

 Once the Mod Podge or the fray check has dried it will be a little stiff.
-This makes cutting the fray edge and cleanup super easy.
-You may want to keep that fringed edge and if you're doing an outside mount I think it could work well.
+This makes cutting the frayed edge and clean up super easy.
+You may want to keep that fringed edge and if you’re doing an outside mount I think it could work well.

 To make it easier, I took a piece of chalk and drew along the seam line of the spring mechanism just to make it easier to line up my tape and then my fabric.
 I used two strips of the Fabric Fusion tape just to make sure it held the fabric in place.